-You can microwave by time or with the convenience features.
+You can microwave by time, temperature, preset time and power level or with the convenience features.

 Time Cooking

 Press Enter

 TIME COOK I & II (Press once or twice) Amount of cooking time.

 DEFROST AUTO/TIME (Press twice) Amount of defrosting time.

 EXPRESS COOK Starts immediately!

 POWER LEVEL Power level 1-10.

 ADD 30 SEC Starts immediately!